 Facts About Your Husky’s Webbed Feet

 Let’s take a closer look at the anatomy of the Siberian Husky’s paw.
-Earlier we said that Huskies do have webbed feet, but it’s important to know it can change, some Huskies will have more prominently webbed toes and in some Huskies, this physical feature won’t be as visible.
+Earlier we said that Huskies do have webbed feet, but it’s important to know that many wouldn’t consider a dog to have true “webbing”.

 Webbed toes are primarily seen in semi-aquatic species to help with swimming.
 Huskies do not have a history of swimming and most of the time, they hate the water!

 - Husky paw is of medium size, but this ultimately depends on the size of your Husky.
 A bigger husky will have bigger paws and vice versa.

 - Husky paws are typically slim but strong and sturdy

 - They will be covered with fur on the sides of the toes to keep their feet warm

 - Pads will be tough and strong to support their active lifestyles